myuyen0304/automated-weather-data-pipeline/README.md

 Open-Meteo is a good fit for this portfolio project because it returns weather data as JSON, supports current weather variables through latitude and longitude, and does not require an API key for the basic forecast/current-weather workflow used here.

-The pipeline is automated with a Linux Cron job so weather data can be collected and updated every day without manual execution.
+The pipeline is automated with Windows Task Scheduler (via `run_pipeline.bat`) — or Linux Cron as an alternative — so weather data can be collected and updated every day without manual execution.

 ---